Here's Why Moms Who Swear Are My People - Baby Chick

 The Kids are Alright

 Most of my mom friends agree there is a time and place to curse to your heart’s content.
-Some situations merit abundant swearing, and others that don’t.
+Some situations merit abundant swearing, and others don’t.
 Some moms have rules about swearing in front of their kids and what they allow their kids to say depending on their ages.
 All of the moms I talked to agree that it’s not okay to swear at a child in anger.
 It scares them and erodes trust.
 But swearing around a child may have a little more wiggle room.
 High school English teacher Michelle explains, “I have sworn when something goes wrong.
 Never at them.”

 As moms, we must decide how to model swearing (or not swearing) around our kids.
 I generally adhere to the idea that understanding the power of words is a sort of superpower in and of itself.
 I’ve taught my son about word choices, meaning, context, impact, and never to call people names of any kind.
 I swear when I hurt myself unintentionally, sometimes in traffic (don’t judge), and if I get mad about something in the news.
 I try not to do it around my son, but it happens.
 Mostly, I save my swear bombs for my friends and grown-up family members.